minjismin/CSE15L/lab-report-5-week-10.md

 expected output is (list the links that are expected in the output).

 ## for 22.md
-Both give the wrong output
+Both gave the wrong output
 Actual output:
 ![actual output test22](test22.png)